tsykoduk/greg.nokes.name/_posts/2005-07-06-spokane-light-rail.md

 categories:
   - Philosophy! and Politics!
 ---
-<p>Did you ever want to know about the Light Rail Project in Spokane?
-Well, the <a href="http://spokanelightrail.blogspot.com/">Spokane Light Rail Blog</a> will sure fill you in!</p>
+Did you ever want to know about the Light Rail Project in Spokane?
+Well, the <a href="http://spokanelightrail.blogspot.com/">Spokane Light Rail Blog</a> will sure fill you in!